-Dr. Matthew Lorincz is Co-Director of the Sports Neurology clinic, Michigan NeuroSport and an Associate Professor at the University of Michigan.
+Dr. Matthew Lorincz is Co-Director of the Sports Neurology clinic, Michigan NeuroSport and a Professor at the University of Michigan.
 Dr. Lorincz earned his MD and PhD at Wayne State University and completed residency and fellowship training in the Department of Neurology at the University of Michigan.
 He specializes in Sports Neurology with an emphasis on treatment of acute concussions and the long-term consequences of concussion, as well as management of neurological disorders in athletes.

 Dr. Lorincz’s current research interests are in optimizing recovery of concussion, and the long-term consequences of concussion.

 In Fall 2018 Dr. Lorincz was part of the leadership team that successfully applied for a University of Michigan Biosciences Initiative grant.
 The $5.6-million-dollar grant will support creation of the Michigan Concussion Center, a Category 1 University of Michigan Center.
 The Michigan NeuroSport Research program is an integral part of the Michigan Concussion Center.